CtrlK

 Distinctiveness Conflict Risk

 Clearly occupies a distinct niche of security auditing and review.
-The specific security-focused triggers (OWASP, XSS, CSRF, injection, pentest, sanitização) are unlikely to conflict with general code review or other skills.
+The specific security-focused triggers (OWASP, XSS, CSRF, injection, pentest, sanitização) are unlikely to conflict with general code review or other development skills.

 3 / 3